Rebuild Wheel Cylinders

 Article by Mark Trotta

-Rebuild/Replace One Or Both?
+Rebuild/Replace One or Both?

 Wheel cylinders should be rebuilt or replaced in pairs.
-Even if only one is leaking, the other one is probably not far off from leaking as well For safety's sake, rebuild or replace both sides at the same time.
+Even if only one is leaking, the other one is probably not far off from leaking as well.
+For safety's sake, rebuild or replace both sides at the same time.

 If you find that only one is rebuildable, it's OK to rebuild the one and replace the other with a new cylinder.